Khunta Assembly constituency

-Khunta was a Assembly constituency from Mayurbhanj district of Odisha.
+Khunta was an Assembly constituency from Mayurbhanj district of Odisha.
 It was established in 1951 and abolished in 1956.
 It was revived in 1961 and abolished in 2008.
 After 2008 delimitation, It was subsumed by the Baripada Assembly constituency.
 This constituency was reserved for Schedule Tribes.

 The extent of Khunta constituency comprised Khunta police station of Kaptipada sub-division, and Similipal and Kuliana police stations of Sadar sub-division.

 Members of the Legislative Assembly

 Between 1951 & 2008, 12 elections were held.

 List of members elected from Khunta constituency are: